MY CABINET OF CURIOSITIES

-drawings and prints that are my aesthetic reactions to these fascinating but uncomfortable objects.
+many of which were fatal.
+This assortment of my photographs, drawings, and prints are my aesthetic reactions to these fascinating but uncomfortable objects.

 What one will see here is not a random collection of bones and things in jars, but a record of an important segment of our shared